chkware/chkware.github.io/docs/references/http-spec.md

 ## `version` (<small>*`required`*</small>)

-This is a top-level block that defines the document version.
+This is a top-level block that defines the spec. document version.
 Read details of [_version reference_](/docs/references/version) here.

 ```yml {1}
 version: "default:http:0.7.2"